Big-Potato-Studio/Potato-Stoagre/README.md

-# Potato-Stoagre
+# Potato Storage
-A Storage RestAPI for store anything you want
+Potato storage is a RestAPI application running on nodeJS with the NestJS Framework.
+It can be used to manage stock.